jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

 ![resistor](https://user-images.githubusercontent.com/112545596/193399060-ae309786-d40e-4b21-9dd0-3829c75b1578.jpeg)

--> The resistor that i used for this experinment is 10k ohm resistor and the resistor varies based on the ohm's like 1k ohm, 5k ohm's etc..
+-> The resistor that I used for this experiment is 10k ohm resistor and the resistor varies based on the ohm's like 1k ohm, 5k ohm's etc..